 This course introduces the students to the appropriate techniques necessary to teach middle school science effectively.
 The course will focus on pedagogy, materials and technology, and will examine strategies to engage middle school students in science teaching and learning.
+Prerequisite: Accepted into TEP.

-EDU 345 Reading in the Content Area (3)
+EDU 336 Reading and Writing in the (3) Middle School